 4. Disaster Relief and Refugee Camps

 After natural disasters, electricity supply is often one of the first resources to be cut off.
-In refugee camps or disaster-stricken areas, where is damaged or non-existent, solar bottle bulbs can offer immediate, low-cost lighting solutions for temporary shelters or makeshift homes.
+In refugee camps or disaster-stricken areas, where infrastructure is damaged or non-existent, solar bottle bulbs can offer immediate, low-cost lighting solutions for temporary shelters or makeshift homes.

 Example: In post-disaster communities in Haiti, solar bottle bulbs were distributed and installed in temporary housing shelters to bring light into areas where power lines were down, providing an essential resource for rebuilding efforts.